 4. Affordability is another factor fueling high consumption.
 For today’s families the costs of big items like health care, housing, and college continue to spiral upward while at the same time the cost of many consumer goods has spiraled downwards.
 Our globalized economy is delivering clothing, electronics, and housewares at ever cheaper prices.
 (In fact, America is producing a world glut of used clothes.)
 Between discounters, outlets, wholesale clubs, constant sales, on-line stores, and incessant catalogues, we are constantly exposed to inexpensive merchandise.
 For many of us it takes a lot of discipline to resist these tempting prices and not over-buy.
 One of the classic jokes is the person who comes home laden with items bought on clearance, pleased because he (or she) has "saved" so much.
 With electronics, since they continually provide more power for less money, we are never done upgrading.

 4. Shopping fills psychological needs, though more on a temporary basis than in the long run.
 We are continually told we “deserve” cashmere sweaters, fine cigars, or whatever luxury is promoted.
 We begin to believe that these things will make us happy.
 If we are bored or unhappy, the novelty of acquiring something new provides a pick-me-up.
 Shopping is considered by many in our culture a perfectly respectable recreational activity; for some, it is actually a hobby.
 Shopping is stimulating to the senses.
 If we’re feeling lonely in a culture ever more privatized, going shopping is a way to connect to the outside world.
-Advertisers may convince us to treat ourselves to luxuries, but we are the ones who pay!
+Advertisers may convince us to treat ourselves to luxuries, but we are the ones who pay the bills.
 (And if you're paying off credit card debt, you're paying twice....)

 5. Most of us feel a need to be in style, although we might differ on which style we embrace.
 Our professional image may require it, but just as often it is our own insecurity that fuels shopping.
 Alan Durning, author of This Place on Earth writes, “Fashion is an insidious form of planned obsolescence: things become useless long before they wear out.”
 Branding is more and more a strategy of marketing.
 We are all suckers together.
-My husband always wonders why consumers pay for logo clothing; the designers should be paying the customers to walk around looking like bill-boards.
+My husband always wonders why consumers pay for logo clothing; he thinks the designers should be paying the customers to walk around looking like bill-boards.

 For those trying to cut back on shopping, there are some wise strategies to adopt.
 Restructure your life with fewer shopping opps, and voila!
 Less stuff finds its way through your threshold.
 Keep a budget.
-Cancel all the mail-order catalogs which flood your house.
+Cancel all the mail-order catalogs flooding your house.
 Cultivate new interests and hobbies to supplant recreational shopping trips.
-Try picking up needed items by borrowing them or finding used ones through freecycle or Craig's List.
+Try picking up needed items by borrowing them or finding used ones through Freecycle or Craig's List.
 Postpone purchases.
 If you’re on the fence, give yourself a day or a week to decide.
 Often the craving will have passed.

 Shopper, know thyself!